 (b) moving between places in a port.

-96. Port authority to approve pilots and ensure that pilotage services are available
+96. Port authority to approve pilots and ensure pilotage services are provided

 (1) A port authority may approve a competent and suitably qualified person as a pilot for the port and is to ensure that there is at all times at least one approved pilot for the port.